basho/basho_docs/source/languages/en/riak/ops/building/installing/debian-ubuntu.md

-With HTTPS enabled, we recommend adding the desired Riak package to your `.list` file. packagecloud can autogenerate such a file on the basis of your hostname and desired operating system and distribution.
+With HTTPS enabled, we recommend adding the desired Riak package to your `.list` file. packagecloud can autogenerate such a file on the basis of a name that you specify, e.g. a hostname, and the desired operating system and distribution.
 The following example script would store your hostname in the variable `HOSTNAME`, send that information to packagecloud to autogenerate a `.list` file, and then store the return value in a file called `basho.list`, which is stored in the `/etc/apt/sources.list.d` directory.
-This example script is specific to the Precise Ubuntu
+This example script is specific to the Precise Ubuntu distribution:
-distribution:

 ```bash
 #!/bin/bash